bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

 2. Generate static files
 3. Deploy to Cloudflare Pages using credentials from `.env.local`

+#### When to Use Different Build Commands

+- **`npm run pages:deploy`**:
+  - ✅ Use this for production deployments
+  - ✅ This is the recommended command for deploying to Cloudflare Pages
+  - ✅ Handles both building and deploying in one step
+  - ✅ Automatically avoids Edge Runtime errors with API routes

+- **`npm run pages:build`**:
+  - ✅ Use this for local testing and verification only
+  - ❌ Not recommended for production deployments
+  - ❌ May encounter Edge Runtime errors with API routes
+  - 🔍 Useful for debugging build issues before deployment

 The frontend deployment process follows this flow:

 ```